XLin62/FuzzyChess/README.md

-  Dice Roll/Combat Display - Minor tweaks needed - I want to have the roll animation finish before peices move Menu - as of now the menu doesnt work at all - need functionality End Turn Button - easy implementation - to do soon
+  Dice Roll/Combat Display - Minor tweaks needed - I want to have the roll animation finish before peices move Menu - as of now the menu doesnt work at all - need functionality End Turn Button - easy implementation - to do soon Tool tips to show rolls needed to capture could be a nice little add on

 AI -